 REGENERATIVE TOURISM

-Our expeditions in Loreto, Baja California Sur, operated with our sister project Baja Adventures, focus on regenerative tourism by gathering citizen science, observations, reporting, and denouncing illegal or unregulated activities to support both wildlife and local communities.
+Our expeditions in Loreto, Baja California Sur, operated with our sister project Baja Adventures, are rooted in regenerative tourism through citizen science, ecological observation, reporting, and documenting illegal or unregulated activities to support both wildlife conservation and local communities.

-By following seasonal migrations across diverse ecosystems, we offer immersive experiences that educate and inspire while actively contributing to conservation.
+By following seasonal migrations across diverse ecosystems, we create immersive experiences that educate, inspire, and directly contribute to conservation.

-A key part of our mission is reinvesting 10% of your expedition cost back into conservation efforts, creating a circular economy that sustains the ecosystems we explore.
-This approach deepens your connection to nature and helps protect the Gulf of California’s unique biodiversity
+A key part of our model is reinvesting 10% of each expedition cost into conservation efforts, creating a circular system that helps protect the Gulf of California’s unique biodiversity while deepening participants’ connection to nature

 WHY REGENERATIVE TOURISM?

-Regenerative tourism represents a commitment to transforming the tourism industry into a force for good, ensuring that it gives back more to the communities, ecosystems, and species of the Baja California Peninsula than it extracts.
+Regenerative tourism is a commitment to transforming travel into a force for good, ensuring it gives back more to the communities, ecosystems, and species of the Baja California Peninsula than it takes.

-Establishing a regenerative tourism model in the peninsula of Baja California Peninusla is essential for the long-term sustainability and resilience of the tourism sector.
-Given tourism's significant impact on our economy, fostering a regenerative tourism industry aligns with broader initiatives aimed at reducing our ecological footprint and advancing sustainability.
+Building a regenerative tourism model in the Baja California Peninsula is essential for the long-term sustainability and resilience of the sector, aligning tourism with broader goals of reducing ecological impact and advancing sustainability.

 Enhancing Species Management Through Community-Driven Data Collection